 The Pendleton Community Public Library provides Internet access for educational, legal and ethical purposes.

-The Pendleton Community Public Library is not responsible for any damages, direct or indirect, resulting from the use of its internal server, or from its connections to other Internet services.
+The Pendleton Community Public Library is not responsible for any damages, direct or indirect, resulting from the use of its World Wide Web server or from its connections to other Internet services.

 The following is considered to be unacceptable use of the Pendleton Community Public Library’s computer resources and includes, but is not limited to:

-1. Use for any purpose that violates applicable federal, state, or local laws, or library policies.
+1. Use for any purpose that violates applicable federal, state or local laws.

-2. Interfering with, vandalizing, filming or otherwise disrupting other computer users, services, or equipment.
+2. Interfering with, vandalizing, or disrupting other computer users, services, or equipment.

-3. Attempting to gain or gaining unauthorized entry to other computing information, communications devices, or resources belonging to the library, another person, or organization.
+3. Attempting to gain or gaining unauthorized entry to other computing information, or communications devices or resources belonging to the library or another person or organization.

 4. Malicious, threatening, harassing, or obscene behavior.
 Obscene behavior includes public display of obscene material on computer screen or hard copy.